 Again, if you do not receive your voter's card within 3 weeks and wish to ensure that you are registered to vote, you should contact your County Board of Elections to confirm receipt and processing of your application.

-Please note: Voter registration is voluntary and that neither registering nor declining to apply to register to vote will anyway affect the availability of services or benefits.
+Please note: Voter registration is voluntary and that neither registering nor declining to apply to register to vote will in anyway affect the availability of services or benefits.